 William Smith (1818–1912) was an entrepreneur, self-taught scientist, patron of the arts and sciences, and partly closeted freethinker.
-Late in his life Smith befriended Elizabeth Smith Miller and others in her suffragist circles.
+Late in his life, Smith befriended Elizabeth Smith Miller and others in her suffragist circles.
 Miller and her fellow activists persuaded him to endow a nondenominational women’s college.
 Founded in 1906 as the William Smith College for Women, the institution still thrives today; its “co-ordinate” structure is unique in American higher education.

 Smith was born into poverty in Kent, England.
-The family emigrated to Geneva, New York, in 1843, when William was 25.
+The family emigrated to Geneva, New York, in 1843, when William was twenty-five.
 Geneva was then the center of a flourishing nursery industry that sold graft stock to grape growers and fruit farmers and ornamental plants to the wealthy.
 After learning the trade, in 1846 the brothers William, Thomas, and Edward Smith founded their own nursery company.
 It thrived, partly because of William’s self-directed studies of plant breeding.
 This led him to read widely in biology and then in other sciences, especially astronomy, even as his business success made him a millionaire.
 A private man whose childhood sweetheart had died young, Smith never married.

-(Reynolds’s tent was short-lived; in 1886 New Jersey hooligans burned it and Reynolds was arrested for blasphemy.
+(Reynolds’s tent was short-lived; in 1886 New Jersey hooligans burned it, and Reynolds was arrested for blasphemy.
 At his May 1887 trial, Reynolds was defended by none other than Robert Green Ingersoll.)

 Smith became an active philanthropist.
 To enhance Geneva’s scientific stature, in 1888 he built a brick house and a small but capable astronomical observatory next to his own home in Geneva, recruiting astronomer William R. Brooks to reside there and direct the observatory.
 Brooks discovered numerous comets from the Geneva observatory.
 (The facility is now privately owned and has been restored.)
-In 1894 Smith constructed a 3-1/2 story brick and stone opera house in downtown Geneva, a high quality performing arts facility that still anchors the community today.
+In 1894, Smith constructed a three-and-a-half-story brick and stone opera house in downtown Geneva, a high quality performing arts facility that still anchors the community today.

-In 1906 Smith donated approximately $500,000 (about $12 million today) to create the new college, which would share land and some facilities with the existing Hobart College in an unusual “co-ordinate” relationship.
-(The two institutions now share a campus and operate as Hobart and William Smith Colleges, but continue to confer degrees as separate entities, an arrangement seen nowhere else in American higher education.)
+In 1906, Smith donated approximately $500,000 (about $12 million today) to create the new college, which would share land and some facilities with the existing Hobart College in an unusual “co-ordinate” relationship.
+(The two institutions now share a campus and operate as Hobart and William Smith Colleges but continue to confer degrees as separate entities, an arrangement seen nowhere else in American higher education.)

 In 2008, during William Smith College centennial celebrations, a statue of Smith was unveiled.
 The sculptor was Ted Aub, a Hobart and William Smith Colleges art professor who also created the statue of Amelia Bloomer introducing Susan B. Anthony to Elizabeth Cady Stanton that stands on the shore of Van Cleef Lake in Seneca Falls, New York.